flyryan/V1DetectionsToCSV/readme.md

 # Vision One Detections Export Tool

-A Python script that retrieves detection events from Trend Micro Vision One API and exports them to CSV format.
+A Python script that retrieves detection events from Trend Micro's Vision One API and exports them to CSV format.

 ## Features